khofstadter/khofstadter.com/_posts/2013-08-14-stormbrothers.md

 ---
 title: stormbrothers
 categories: music
-tags: [music, release, game music, programming]
+tags: [music, music release, game music, programming, SuperCollider]
-comment: true
+comment: false
 short: A fusion of celtic & electronic music for the award winning platform game, Stormbrothers.
+new-date: Aug 2013
 ---
 Melody patterns are generated algorithmically with Focus, a sequencer made in SuperCollider, then sent to Logic to trigger samples and sythesisers.